Imperial College Faculty of Engineering: City and Guilds College

 The main precursor to the faculty was the Central Technical College, which was founded by the City and Guilds of London Institute, opening in 1884.
 The institute was founded after a meeting at Mansion House by the city livery companies in July, 1876.
-The Prince of Wales laid the foundation stone for the college in 1881, who returned to open the new building.
+The Prince of Wales laid the foundation stone for the college in 1881, and returned to open the new building.
 The college was located in South Kensington on land bought by the 1851 Exhibition Commissioners, in an area set out by Prince Albert for the purpose of science and knowledge, known now as Albertopolis.
 The building was built by Alfred Waterhouse.
 The college was set to focus on engineering, manufacturing, architecture, applied art, and chemical technology, with applicants required to sit entrance exams.
 The college was granted permission to award the Associateship of the City and Guilds Institute, which the faculty still awards, although it was unable to award university degrees.
 Amongst the first appointed professors in 1884 were William Unwin to engineering and Henry Armstrong to chemical technology.
 The name changed to Central Technical College in 1893, by which time the number of chemistry and engineering students exceeded 200, requiring other subjects to be displaced.
 In 1900, the college became of school of the Faculty of Engineering at the University of London.

 In 1907, the same year as Imperial College was founded, the college was renamed The City & Guilds College, and was incorporated into Imperial in 1910 as a constituent college.
 Although the City & Guilds College was governed by Imperial College following its incorporation as a constituent college, the City and Guilds Institute maintained seats on the Court of Imperial College.
 The merge resulted in the closing of the City & Guild's chemistry department in 1913 and the merging of the mathematics department into the other constituent colleges, and the splitting of the Department of Civil and Mechanical Engineering into separate departments.
 The Goldsmiths Extension was constructed immediately to the north, between the college and the Royal School of Mines and workshops were added behind the original building, allowing the college to double in size.
 The Goldsmiths Extension was completed in 1914, although they were not opened until 21 October 1926 by the Duke of York, due World War I. The college had come to be known as "the Central" by 1935, with students known as "Central men".
 The original building was demolished in 1962 to make way for newer facilities for the college.
 The college celebrated in centenary in 1985, by which time it had grown to 2200 students.